-Developing a mental health problem during pregnancy and during the first years of becoming a parent is very common.
-Mental health problems around the time of having a baby can happen to any parent - mother, father or other primary care-giver.
+It is not unusual to develop a mental health problem around the time of having a baby.
+This can happen to any parent, mother, father or other primary care giver.

 Having difficulties with your mental health can make being a parent more challenging.